Ad-supported interface

 | 20+ employee commercial landscaping operation | LMN |

-Yardbook is $0 with ads and dated UX.
-Grassr is $0 with no ads and a modern mobile-first experience.
+Yardbook is free, with ads and dated UX.
+Grassr is $199/year flat — no ads, modern, mobile-first.
 The paid alternatives ask you to spend $2,400-$6,000/year for polish.

-The free tier (Yardbook & Grassr)
+The low-cost wedge (Yardbook & Grassr)

 Paid alternatives (3-person crew)